liaoya/packer-template/README.md

 ### Build qcow2 file and its corresponding vagrant box

-Use the following command to build, you will find qcow2 file under images/qemu and ova file under box/
+Use the following command to build  at Nanjing site, qcow2 file is under images/qemu and vagrant box is under box/

     export http_proxy=http://10.113.69.79:3128
     mkdir -p qemu